Calycomyza eupatoriphaga

 Habitat

 Associated with moist to wet where plants in the Eupatorium grow, including meadows, stream banks, pond margins, and woodland edges.
-Host plants include snakeroot (Ageratina altissima, formerly Eupatorium rugosum) and other bonesets.
+Host plants include white snakeroot (Ageratina altissima, formerly Eupatorium rugosum) and other bonesets.

 Distribution